adammast/RSCBot/README.md

 #### Commands

-For any command, you can use the command `<p>help <command name>` to see documentation explaining how to use the command.
+For any command, you can see documentation explaining how to use the command with the format: `<p>help <command name>`

 #### Franchises/Prefixes